maitaagananavarro/dissertation/README.md

 3. **For Method #3**:
    - Add the additional `methods_confidence.py` file to ClimateSet's `emulator` folder, which contains all necessary methods for post-testing based on confidence thresholds.
    - Import `methods_confidence.py` into ClimateSet’s existing `emulator/train.py` file and integrate the methods as described in the repository.
+See `train.py` in this repository as an example of how to integrate the methods.

 4. **Run the Template Files**:
    - Execute the template files as usual, following ClimateSet’s instructions.